 So stop wishing these thoughts away.
 Simply relax your body, lean into them and just repeat that as long as it takes with every obsessive intrusive thought and allow them to fall away at their own accord.

-Two excellent meditations to listen to when you are dealing with obsessive thoughts are my grounding meditation, as well as my energy protection meditation.
+Two excellent meditations to listen to when you are dealing with obsessive thoughts are my grounding meditation, as well as my white light protection meditation.
 They are both available for free download in my Free Guided Meditations for Anxiety MP3 Library.

 Love + light,